 This means you can carry multiple Medical ID tags – all showing the same information – on your person for faster access by First Responders.
 Typically, an experienced First Responder will look for a bracelet, then a pendant and then wallet for identification and Medical Information.
 The sooner they can get to this vital information, the better their ability to help you when every minute counts.

 This article focuses on recommended practices for loading information into Medical ID records.
-If you need to learn more about basic record operations, you may want to view this article.
+If you need to learn more about basic information record operations and adjusting security settings, you may want to view this article.

-There are a lot of record sections, especially for Medical IDs.
-It may be difficult to take all this in at once.
+There are a many record sections, especially for Medical IDs.
+It may be difficult to take all of this in at once. especially for the first time.

 The system helps you view the record from the eyes of those who will view your record for the first time, in a given role.
 For Medical IDs, the following points of view are First Responders, Hospital Admittance Staff and Care Providers